 I’ll also never forget the scenes the night everyone found out Michael Jackson had died.

-I won’t speculate on why it has closed (a great piece on Bespoke Magazine does that here for me), I won’t even shed a tear.
-What I will say is that with Tiger Tiger gone, Croydon will be a very different place on a Thursday, Friday and Saturday night and the next batch of teens won’t ever get to experience it.
+I won’t speculate on why it has closed (a great piece on Bespoke Magazine previously had some ideas), I won’t even shed a tear.
+What I will say is that with Tiger Tiger gone, Croydon will be a very different place on a Thursday, Friday and Saturday night and the next batch of teenagers won’t ever get to experience it.